YusufBaig7/YusufBaig7/README.md

 I am Yusuf.
 I am an AI and ML enthusiast.
 I like working on NLP projects.
 Always up for learning or doing something new.

- -🔭 I’m currently working on an NLP in healthcare project
+ -🔭 I’m currently working on an NLP in explainable AI

  -🌱 I’m currently learning MLops and Federated Learning